 Our Madagascar tour begins on arrival in Johannesburg, a 19th-century gold mining settlement that's now a cosmopolitan, culture-rich city of 3.6 million.
 Food and music are central to life in "Joburg," and its clubs and pubs are an integral part of the social fabric.
-We gather this evening for a welcome dinner and orientation with our Expedition Leader.
+We gather with our small group of travelers this evening for a welcome dinner and orientation with our Expedition Leader.

-Please note that our 2017 departures begin and end in Antananarivo, Madagascar instead of Johannesburg, South Africa.
+Please note that this is our 2018 itinerary.
+Our 2017 departures begin in Antananarivo, Madagascar instead of Johannesburg, South Africa.

 Days 2–3: Antananarivo, Madagascar / Perinet Reserve

 We fly to Antananarivo, Madagascar's capital, this morning, where we will continue by road through rice paddies and rain forest to reach the Perinet Reserve, one of the two main sectors of Andasibe-Mantadia National Park.
 Madagascar has approximately 100 species and subspecies of lemur—and the world’s largest, the indri, is found here.
 As exciting to hear as it is to see, this pied

 creature’s call sounds like a loud, eerie wailing in the trees.
 During the day we may also spy gray bamboo, Eastern woolly

 and black-and-white ruffed lemurs, as well as dancing

 diademed sifakas.
 On night walks we look for palm-sized brown mouse lemurs that awaken to skitter among the strangler figs and giant ferns.